Autodesk-Forge/forge-digital-twin/README.md

 ### Bootstrap theme

 The project uses a custom Bootstrap theme.
-In order to tweak the theme:
+In order to customize it:

 - modify _tools/bootstrap-theme/custom.scss_
 - run `npm build:client` to update _public/stylesheets/bootstrap.css_